1c3d1v3r/neatROM/README.md

+**Notice: This repo is a work in progress.
+It is released unfinished for test users.
+It is updated quite often in the next few weeks.**

 ## neatROM
 neatROM is a replacement circuit for 24 &amp; 28 pin 8bit ROMs used in retro computers.\
 It started as a basic flash based 2364 & 23128 replacement PCB.
 The idea was to have a neat design like my other projects neapPLA, neat8701 & neatSRAM.
 All the components are on the bottom side.\